benscott/mp-financial-interests/README.md

 The published interests data isn't uniformally structured, so source records should be checked for confirmation.

 There are also some known issues with the scripts:

+- Only parses information from 2010-2018 Registers.
+For Members' Financial Interests prior to 2010, the format changes substantially.

 - It does not handle recuring/repeat payments.
 For example, [RIFKIND, Rt Hon Sir Malcolm](https://publications.parliament.uk/pa/cm/cmregmem/120430/rifkind_malcolm.htm) records interest "Monthly ongoing payment of £4,666.66"  (14 February 2011).
 But this will be extracted as a single entry of £4,666.66.
 See TODO.